Isomorphisms of quadratic quasigroups: Automorphisms and isomorphisms

 Recall that $Q = Q_{a,b}$ is called twisted if $\K$, the subfield generated by $a$, is of order $\gamma^2$ and $b = a^\gamma$.
 The meaning of $\gamma$ is considered to be fixed throughout this section, whenever $Q$ is twisted.

-To see that every permutation described in \tref{r2} is an automorphism of $Q_{a,b}$ it thus remains to verify the existence of automorphisms that generalize the automorphisms induced by the structure of a quadratic nearfield:
+To see that every permutation described in \tref{r2} is an automorphism of $Q_{a,b}$ it thus remains to verify the existence of automorphisms that generalise the automorphisms induced by the structure of a quadratic nearfield: